cwts-edu/cwts-web/src/content/pages/en/donation.md

 thumbnail: "/images/covers/donation.thumbnail.jpg"
 ---

+Dear brothers and sisters: Praise the Lord, it is His own spirit that inspired you to open this page, and is willing to work with us with dedication and intercession to fulfill the mission of "cultivating workers in the kingdom of God".

+"For as his share is who goes down into the battle, so shall his share be who stays by the baggage.
+They shall share alike."
+(1 Samuel 30:24).

+From all of Christian Witness Theological Seminary with deep gratitude in the Lord!

-<p class="text-maxpurple font-senibold">Donation categories are as follows: (Please choose one and write it in the note section of your offering):</p>
+<p class="text-maxpurple font-senibold">Donation categories are as follows: (Please choose one and make note in your offering):</p>

 <p>1.
 General Fund 2.
 Scholarship 3.
 Building Fund 4.
 Friends of CWTS 5.
 Matching Fund 6.
 Other</p>